fmalazemi/CheatSheets/python3/String_formating.md

-How to format dynamically your string:
+# How to format dynamically your string

-[] Old ways:
+1. Old ways: